24 Hour Party People: Plot

 In 1976 television presenter Tony Wilson sees the Sex Pistols perform at the Manchester Lesser Free Trade Hall for the first time.
 Inspired, Wilson starts a weekly series of punk rock shows at a Manchester club, where the newly formed Joy Division perform, led by the erratic, brooding Ian Curtis.

 Wilson founds a record label, Factory Records, and signs Joy Division as the first band; the contract is written in Wilson's blood and gives the Factory artists full control over their music.
 He hires irascible producer Martin Hannett to record Joy Division, and soon the band and label have a hit record.
 In 1980, just before Joy Division is to tour the United States, Curtis hangs himself.
 Joy Division rename themselves New Order and record a hit single, "Blue Monday".

 Wilson opens a nightclub, the Haçienda; business is slow at first, but eventually the club is packed each night.
 Wilson signs another hit band, Happy Mondays, led by Shaun Ryder, and the ecstasy-fuelled rave culture is born.

 Despite the apparent success, Factory Records is losing money.
 Every copy of "Blue Monday" sold loses five pence, as the intricate packaging by Peter Saville costs more than the single's sale price.
 Wilson pays for New Order to record a new album in Ibiza, but after two years, they still have not delivered a record.
 He pays for the Happy Mondays to record their fourth studio album in Barbados, but Ryder spends all the money on drugs.
 When Wilson finally receives the album, he finds that Ryder has refused to record vocals, and all the tracks are instrumentals.
 At the Haçienda, ecstasy use is curbing alcohol sales and attracting gang violence.

 The Factory partners try to save the business by selling the label to London Records.
-However, Wilson reveals that the Factory does not hold contracts with any of its artists and, therefore, doesn't own a catalogue of recordings.
+However, Wilson reveals that the Factory does not hold contracts with any of its artists and, therefore, does not own a catalogue of recordings.
 This renders the company ultimately worthless and the deal falls through.
 While smoking marijuana on the roof of Haçienda after its closing night, Wilson has a vision of God, who assures Wilson he has earned a place in history.